All tools

 What is the 3D gradient sphere generator?

 The gradient sphere tool paints a high-resolution Canvas gradient onto a shaded sphere mesh so lighting, reflections, and subtle motion feel dimensional.
-It targets designers who want glossy orb artwork without opening Blender or After Effects for every iteration.
+It matches the feature depth of other Abstract Engine tools: multiple HDRIs, solid or transparent stages, motion freeze, camera auto-spin, bookmarkable URLs, and high-resolution PNG export.
+Designers get glossy orb artwork without opening Blender or After Effects for every iteration.

 How to build your gradient orb